 A number of conditions can cause generalised hyperpigmentation – meaning hyperpigmentation which affects large parts of the body.
 This includes:

 - Addison’s disease: A hormonal condition which in many cases causes general darkening of the skin, which may take the appearance of a tan.
+The skin feels like the surrounding area when touched.

 - Haemochromatosis: A genetic condition which causes the body to absorb too much iron from food.
 In many cases it can cause widespread hyperpigmentation, particularly affecting parts of the body exposed to the sun.
+The affected area feels like the surrounding skin when touched.

 In cases of generalised hyperpigmentation, skin darkening may be more pronounced in particular parts of the body and/or at particular times, for example, after exposure to the sun.